Puma (German infantry fighting vehicle): Mobility

 Traditionally, IFVs are expected to interact with main battle tanks (MBTs) on the battlefield.
 In reality, many IFVs are not mobile enough to keep up with the pace of an MBT.
 The Puma aims to close this gap with several key technologies.
-Firstly, its compact, lightweight MTU Diesel engine is unusually strong at 800 kW nominal output, which may make it the most powerful engine in use on an IFV today.
+Firstly, its compact, lightweight MTU Diesel engine is unusually strong at 800 kW nominal output.
 Even at the 43 t maximum weight in protection class C, it has a higher kW/t ratio than the Leopard 2 MBT it is supposed to supplement.

-The vehicle prototypes have a five-road wheel decoupled running gear and use a hydropneumatic suspension to improve cross-country performance while reducing crew and material stress by limiting vibrations and noise.
+The vehicle prototypes have a five-road wheel decoupled running gear, and use a hydropneumatic "In Arm" Horstmann suspension to improve cross-country performance while reducing crew and material stress by limiting vibrations and noise.
 The road wheels are asymmetrical, mounted closer to each other at the front.
 This is to counter the front-heavy balance, inevitable because of the heavy frontal armor as well as the engine and drive train which are also situated at the front.
 The 500mm-wide steel tracks made by Diehl Defence are of new construction and lighter than previous designs.

 The serial production vehicles will have a symmetrical arranged six road wheel running gear as shown on released pictures by the manufacturer.

+In December 2023, 53 reserve engines were ordered as spare parts in order to enable the maintenance of the existing engine without decreasing the availability.
+The engine requires a general overhaul every 1,000 operating hours, after a mileage of 10,000 km or every ten years.